JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 name and namespace as the export should be visible to other clusters in the supercluster.

-Another CRD called `ServiceImport` will be introduced to store information about the services exported from each cluster, e.g. topology.
+Another CRD called `ServiceImport` will be introduced to store information about the services exported from each cluster.
 This is analogous to the traditional `Service` type in Kubernetes.
-Each cluster will have a coresponding `ServiceImport` for each uniquely named `Service` that has been exported within the supercluster, referenced by namespaced name.
+Each cluster will have a coresponding `ServiceImport` for each uniquely named `Service` that has been exported within the supercluster, referenced by namespaced name. `ServiceImport` resources will be managed by the MCS implementation's mcs-controller.

 If multiple clusters export a `Service` with the same namespaced name, they will be recognized as a single combined service.
-For example, if 5 clusters export `my-svc.my-ns`, there will be one `ServiceImport` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
+For example, if 5 clusters export `my-svc.my-ns`, each cluster will have one `ServiceImport` named `my-svc` in the `my-ns` namespace and it will be associated with endpoints from all exporting clusters.
 Properties of the `ServiceImport` (e.g. ports, topology) will be derived from a merger of component `Service` properties.